aws-samples/eks-security-compromised-cluster-remediation/Identification/attack-discovery/fluentbit.md

    --approve
    ```

 3. Run the following command to create a ConfigMap named cluster-info with the cluster name and the region to send logs.
-Replace cluster-name and cluster-region with your cluster's name and Region.
+Set `logs.region` to your cluster's  Region (us-west-2).

     ```bash
     kubectl create configmap fluent-bit-cluster-info \